Kalamota Beach House

 Picnic baskets can be arranged on request if you're planning a day out exploring.
 Further afield, you'll find a few seasonal restaurants across the island.

-Each apartment has a modern fully-equipped kitchenette and a dining table, meaning you can also prepare light meals to eat in.
+Each suite has a modern well-equipped kitchenette and a dining table, meaning you can also prepare light meals to eat in.
 There's a small shop for basic provisions in Donje Čelo, but if you want more fancy ingredients, you're best off shopping in Dubrovnik on the mainland.

 Features include: